-On July 22, 2020, the Company acquired The OpenNMS Group, Inc. ("OpenNMS") pursuant to an assignment agreement with Cambridge Equities, L.P. ("Cambridge"), a related party (see Note 19).
-The Company intends to integrate OpenNMS with NantHealth's software portfolio and service offerings, as well as expand the Company's capabilities in cloud, SaaS, and AI technologies, providing customers with services to maintain reliable network connections for critical data flows that enable patient data collaboration and decision making at the point of care.
+On July 22, 2020, the Company acquired The OpenNMS Group, Inc. ("OpenNMS") pursuant to an assignment agreement with Cambridge Equities, L.P. ("Cambridge"), a related party (see Note 16).
+In August 2021, the Company purchased the remaining 9%, or 241,485 shares of outstanding OpenNMS common stock held by the remaining shareholders.

+The Company is integrating OpenNMS with NantHealth's software portfolio and service offerings, as well as expanding the Company's capabilities in cloud, Software-as-a-Service ("SaaS"), and artificial intelligence ("AI") technologies, providing customers with services to maintain reliable network connections for critical data flows that enable patient data collaboration and decision making at the point of care.
 At the same time, this transaction will allow the Company to expand penetration of OpenNMS services in the healthcare industry.

-As of September 30, 2021, the Company conducted the majority of its operations in the United States, Canada, and the United Kingdom.
+As of March 31, 2022, the Company conducted the majority of its operations in the United States, Canada, and the United Kingdom.